Physics Problem Solving Strategy: The Five-Step Strategy

 - Momentum conservation if the system is isolated.

 Use principle structures to quickly recognize which principles apply to your problem.
 (Learning to spot the true name of a problem is what separates experts from novices.)
+For classical mechanics, the Classical Mechanics principle map shows every standard principle organized by concept family—kinematics, forces, energy, and momentum.

 3.3 Build the mathematical model